 The government guarantee scheme for 95% mortgages

 - Get to know your credit record.
 You can get a copy of your credit report for free online.
-This is one of the main things would-be lenders look at when deciding whether or not to offer you a mortgage (and what rate to offer you).
+This is one of the main things lenders look at when deciding whether or not to offer you a mortgage (and what rate to offer you).
 While improving your credit score takes time, there may be some relatively quick wins open to you.
 By getting familiar with your credit situation, you’ll have a better idea as to whether it’s a factor that’s helping your chances or holding you back.

 - Work out what you could afford to pay each month.
-Taking into account you income and your outgoings, what sort of sum would be affordable for you each month?
-This is one of the main things that would-be mortgage lenders will be evaluating.
+Taking into account your income and your outgoings, what sort of sum would be affordable for you each month?
+This is one of the main things that mortgage lenders will be evaluating.
 If you’ve done your homework and are confident you’d be able to comfortably manage the repayment schedule you’re applying for, there’s a good chance that a lender would come to the same conclusion.

 - Where is your deposit coming from?
 All lenders will want to see where your deposit is coming from and whether it is a gift or part of your savings.
 For example, if the money is coming from your savings account then you will be required to show bank statements as evidence.